 There are several words in our culture that we use to refer to this anxiety feeling: stressed, afraid, worried, panicky, anxious, traumatised, etc.

-There are also several psychiatric diagnoses which contain that same feeling in varying degrees - panic attacks, phobias, ocd, ptsd, anxiety disorder, neurosis, and so on?
+There are also several psychiatric diagnoses which contain that same feeling in varying degrees - panic attacks, phobias, ocd, ptsd, anxiety disorder, neurosis, and so on.

 Whilst the actual symptoms may be different in the way they present themselves, the reason all these disorders have come about is basically the same.
-They are all the result of an anxiety habit.
+They are each the result of an anxiety habit.

 Therefore, if the sufferer learns how to manage or reduce their anxiety habit, their disorder will improve or even go away completely.

 So what is anxiety?

 - The unpleasant feeling that we refer to as anxiety is basically a fear response.
 It varies in strength.

 - Sometimes it's referred to as worry - usually when fairly mild.

 - Other times it's called stress or anxiety when it's a bit stronger.